secretstartups/handbook/content/job-families/finance/program-management-bt.md

 ### Senior IT Program Manager Requirements

-- Extends requirements of IT Program Manager (Intermediate)
+- Extends requirements of the IT Program Manager
 - Ability to simplify complex processes
 - Passionate for being an expert and having opinions to make recommendations vs just running the meetings
 - Experience delivering medium IT programs or parts of large IT programs